hydrusnetwork/hydrus/docs/getting_started_downloading.md

 ## Downloader types

-There are a number of different downloader types, each with its own purpose:
+There are several different downloader types, each with its own purpose:

-**URL download**
-:    Intended for single posts or images.
-(Works with the [API](client_api.md))

 **Gallery**
-:    For big download jobs such as an artist's catalogue, everything with a given tag on a booru.
+:    The normal booru-style search interface.
+You enter tags, and the downloader walks through one or more gallery pages, queueing up many post/file results.
+Good for big download jobs such as an artist's entire catalogue.

 **Subscriptions**
-:    Repeated gallery jobs, for keeping up to date with an artist or tag.
-Use gallery downloader to get everything and a subscription to keep updated.
+:    Automatic, repeating gallery jobs, for keeping up to date with an artist or tag. **Use the gallery downloader to get everything first** and then set up a subscription to keep updated.

 **Watcher**
-:    Imageboard thread downloader, such as 4chan, 8chan, and what else exists.
-(Works with the [API](client_api.md))
+:    For watching imageboard (e.g. 4chan) threads.
+It checks and rechecks regularly to keep up with new posts.
+(The [API](client_api.md) can send URLs to this)

+**URL download**
+:    You paste or drag-and-drop gallery and post/file URLs into this, and if hydrus understands it, it will import it.
+Does not do multi-page searching.
+Useful for one-off jobs.
+(The [API](client_api.md) can send URLs to this)

 **Simple downloader**
-:    Intended for simple one-off jobs like grabbing all linked images in a page.
+:    Intended for simple one-off jobs with a single simple parsing rule, like 'get all the linked images from this page'.

-### URL download
-The **url downloader** works like the gallery downloader but does not do searches.
-You can paste downloadable URLs to it, and it will work through them as one list.
-Dragging and dropping recognisable URLs onto the client (e.g. from your web browser) will also spawn and use this downloader.

-The button next to the input field lets you paste multiple URLs at once such as if you've copied from a document or browser bookmarks.
-The URLs need to be newline separated.

-#### API
-If you use [API-connected](client_api.md) programs such as the Hydrus Companion, then any [non-watchable](downloader_url_classes.md#url_types) URLs sent to Hydrus through them will end up in an URL downloader page, the specifics depending on the program's settings.
-You can't use this to force Hydrus to download paged galleries since the URL downloader page doesn't support traversing to the next page, use the gallery downloader for this.

 ### Gallery download
 ![](images/downloader_page.png)